caseif/libarp/doc/SPEC.md

 Nodes descriptors will contain the CRC-32C checksum of the corresponding data.
 This may optionally be ignored by the unpacker if the package specifies a compression scheme which already includes a CRC, such as `bzip2`.

+The CRC-32C checksum is to be computed per the IEEE 802.3 standard, with a polynomial of `0x1EDC6F41`.

 Nodes descriptors pointing to resources may optionally specify a [media type](#arp-media-types) describing the type of data contained by the resource.
 This may be left empty, in which case compliant parsers will assume a default type